carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

 About the Objects
 -----------------
-An *indicator of compromise* (IOC) is a query, list of strings, or list of regular expressions that the Carbon Black Cloud is set up to watch for.
+An *indicator of compromise* (IOC) is a query, list of strings, or list of regular expressions which constitutes actionable threat intelligence that the Carbon Black Cloud is set up to watch for.
 Any activity that matches one of these may indicate a compromise of an endpoint.

 A *report* groups one or more IOCs together, which may reflect a number of possible conditions to look for, or a number of conditions related to a particular target program or type of malware.
 Reports can be used to organize IOCs.